 After a couple of minutes prepping, you pretty much throw the rest of the ingredients into a large pot and they’ll cook themselves.
 Awesome.

 Vegetarian (and vegan) lentil stew

-Naturally, this stew is vegetarian.
+Naturally, this lentil stew recipe is vegetarian (it’s actually one of our favorite vegetarian stew recipes ever!).
 What’s even better is that it’s vegan too.
 It’s also incredibly nutritious.

 Between them, lentils and rice pack one heck of a veggie punch.